rchartra/NcCut/README.md

 ### Orthogonal Chain
 * Using this tool multiple "Chains" can be drawn onto a loaded file.
 Transects are made orthogonally to the marked out line.
-These "Chains" can all be saved together as a project and reloaded into the viewer later.
+These "Chains" can all be saved together and reloaded into the viewer later.
 When a large file is being explored this allows you to mark out features over multiple sessions.

 1. Hit the "Orthogonal Chain" button to enter transect mode